Kitware/HPCCloud-deploy/sge-osx-cluster.md

     $ cd /tmp/GE2011.11p1/source
     $ ./scripts/distinst -local -all -noexit

-Comment: It should complain for qtcsh, qmon as you did not build them.
+Note: It should complain for `qtcsh`, `qmon` as you did not build them.

 ## Configure SGE